drainpip/shaneis.me-v2/content/blog/gentle-onboarding/index.md

 Each time someone new comes into the team, we have a new team.
 This means that we can't expect the things out of this new team that we had in our previous team - at least not yet.
 Something that's important to understand is velocity tends to actually get worse for a bit when new folks are added, this is normal in my experience and nothing to be worried about.
 So we're not optimizing for team velocity.

 If you're familiar with [Tuckman's stages of group development](https://en.wikipedia.org/wiki/Tuckman%27s_stages_of_group_development), I've found them to be fairly accurate.
 The forming / storming phases are what I'm talking about here.
 The more established a team was before the new person joins, if you were rocking in the performing phase for a while, the shorter the forming and storming phases typically are.
+The opposite is true though, if your team was not functioning at its peak, or you've been in a constant forming/storming phase for a long time due to growth expect things to go much slower without direct action to help from you.

 What we're optimizing is to get our new team member ramped up so they can be a contributing member of the team.
 This means taking time away from everyone else on the team that would otherwise be spent writing software.
 This needs to be efficient, but it might not be fast.
 We make things efficient by focusing on documentation, pairing on problems, and allowing them to select the pace and process to which they will learn.